The Victorian era

 - 1887The gramophone was invented by Emile Berliner

 - 1887Queen Victoria celebrated her Diamond Jubilee

-- 1891A law was passed that said every child age 5-13 wouldn’t have to pay a fee to go to school
+- 1891A law was passed that established every child age 5-13 should have access to a free education

 Did you know?

 - The Victorian era is named after Queen Victoria, who was queen from 1837-1901.
 People who lived during the Victorian era are called Victorians.

 - Before the 19th century it used to take people 12 hours to travel between Birmingham and London if they were riding in a horse-drawn coach.
 Steam trains meant they could make the journey in under six hours!